withfig/autocomplete/.github/ISSUE_TEMPLATE/cli_request.md

 ### CLI Tool

-What CLI tool is missing autocompletion in fig?
+What CLI tool is missing autocompletion in Fig?

 ### Useful Links